 IF I CAN MANAGE MY TASKS SO CAN YOU

-Until discovering Thomas Frank’s course I thought I had a good system.
+Until discovering Thomas Frank’s productivity course I thought I had a good system.
 However, after getting used to Todoist I realized I wasn’t working as efficiently as I could.
-I make fewer decisions throughout the day which ultimately causes less stress in my life and less time wasted.
+Now that I manage my tasks in the app, I make fewer decisions throughout the day which ultimately causes less stress in my life and less time wasted.

-I currently use the free version of the app and it’s working great for my lifestyle.
+I currently use the premium version of the app but you don’t have to upgrade to get the benefits of using this task management system.
 If you would like to test Todoist to see if it vibes with you as well you can sign up here or learn more from their website.

 Do you have another task management app that’s improved your productivity?
 Share it in the comments below!